 - Make a database dump of your old Redmine installation

 - Install the new server with new fresh Redmine

 - Restore the database from the dump overriding the database of the just-installed fresh Redmine

 This rake command is intended for making sure, that the database structure is ready for the current version of Redmine.
 So, it should be safe to upgrade your very old Redmine in this way.
 In any way, you are better to make a test by doing this on some virtual machine, for example.

 files folder from inside the old Redmine installation as well - it contains all attachments / documents.

-RE: Need help migrate Redmine 1.3.2.stable (MySQL) / PROBLEM SOLVED! - Added by Bernhard Schulz 8 months ago
+RE: Need help migrate Redmine 1.3.2.stable (MySQL) / PROBLEM SOLVED! - Added by Bernhard Schulz over 1 year ago

 Thank you Andriy!